salvo-t/Tech-blog/README.md

 # Tech-blog
 This project is a tech blog using handlebars.
 I will walk you through step by step of what the application can do.
-Keep in mind that this application is unfinished but the backend is complete.

 The first thing you would see is this page.
 Click the "login" on the nav bar.